Lisa Gervasoni

 Lisa Gervasoni (born 1969) is the Senior Stakeholder Policy and Advocacy Advisor at the Victorian Farmers Federation.
 Gervasoni is strategic planner, photographer and artist.
 She was born in Melbourne, Australia.
 Gervasoni is part of a long family tradition of working with heritage sites in Australia.
 She is a member of the International Council on Monuments and Sites (ICOMOS) and was a two-term member of their executive committee.
 She has been a keynote speaker in Victoria, Australia.
 Gervasoni was instrumental in getting Hepburn Pool listed on the Victorian Heritage Register.

 Education

-Gervasoni was educated at Genazzano FCJ College, Royal Melbourne Institute of Technology where she received a Bachelor of Applied Science-Planning.
-She graduated from the University of Melbourne with a Master of Environmental Studies.
+Gervasoni went to Genazzano FCJ College for her undergraduate studies.
+She later graduated from the Royal Melbourne Institute of Technology where she received a Bachelor of Applied Science-Planning.
+She earned her Master of Environmental Studies from the University of Melbourne.

 Career and work

 Gervasoni became involved in community and heritage work at a young age.
 Her father, Jack Gervasoni, worked as a councilor at City of Kew.
 Gervasoni's strategic planning has been referenced in the Planning Institute of Australia's submission to the Parliament of Australia's Standing Committee on Agriculture, Fisheries and Forestry Inquiry into Future Water Supply for Rural Industries and Communities.
 Gervasoni has given evidence to many parliamentary inquiries and in 2020 she gave evidence to the Royal Commission into Natural Disaster Arrangements.
 The March 2010 edition of Planning News featured an article on fire risk and planning.

 Gervasoni identifies heritage as an important and necessary part of a community's well-being.
 Other critical components of a healthy community identified by Gervasoni are practicing sustainable growth and celebrating history.
 Gervasoni has written extensively on heritage matters and was the Municipal Association of Victoria representative on the community reference group for the Historic Places Investigation by VEAC.
 Gervasoni has presented papers to many planning and heritage conferences as was the keynote speaker at the Victorian Association of Family History Organisation (VAFHO) conference in 2013.